Prefer to talk now? Call 641-472-5141

 What Working With Zisman Law Feels Like

 You deserve clear answers and a plan you can actually follow.
-Zisman Law works with clients across Iowa, including Des Moines, by phone and video (and in-person when helpful).
-From the first conversation, the focus is on listening, explaining options in plain language, and setting realistic next steps based on your situation.
+We work with clients across Iowa, including Des Moines, by phone and video (and in-person when helpful).
+From the first conversation, we focus on listening, explaining options in plain language, and setting realistic next steps based on your situation.

-- Clear action list: you can expect a short list of what to collect, what to pause, and what to avoid while you decide.
+- Clear Action List: We give you a short list of what to collect, what to pause, and what to avoid while you decide.

-- Check-ins: when you have questions, you can get practical guidance so you can stay on track.
+- Check-Ins: When questions come up, we provide practical guidance so you can stay on track.

 Keep The Comparison Simple And Honest

-Some people consider bankruptcy, while others prefer a non-bankruptcy plan.
-At a high level, Chapter 7 can sometimes reduce eligible unsecured debts more quickly, while Chapter 13 is a structured payment plan that can help some people catch up on certain obligations over time.
-Non-bankruptcy paths may include budgeting changes, negotiation, or nonprofit counseling.
+Some people compare Chapter 7 and Chapter 13 when they search for debt relief.
+At a high level, Chapter 7 may deal with many unsecured debts more directly, while Chapter 13 is a structured payment plan that can help some people catch up on certain obligations over time.
+Other steps people consider can include budgeting changes, nonprofit credit counseling, or consolidation loans.
 The best fit depends on your income, debts, and goals.

-Be cautious with companies that promise quick fixes or charge big fees up front.
+Be cautious with companies that promise quick fixes or charge large fees up front.
 The FTC explains common warning signs on debt relief and credit repair scams.

 Stay Organized While You Regain Control